This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 In the summer of 2020, Moto responded to say they were trialling cheaper fuel prices.
 Moto's commitment was to compete with local petrol stations (though specifically not local supermarkets) at selected sites, to see whether lower prices would sell in higher volumes.
 Moto have commissioned a specially-created road sign to promote their cheaper fuel prices.

-In July 2021, Welcome Break launched a "10 pence per litre off when you spend £10 on food" promotion, similar to the promotions offered by supermarkets.
+Meanwhile, in July 2021, Welcome Break launched a "10 pence per litre off when you spend £10 on food" promotion, similar to the promotions offered by supermarkets.
 This is a rare example of a service area actively pushing its fuel sales, and could be the start of more.
-The discount is available to anybody who has a receipt showing a transaction of more than £10 at a qualifying food outlet during the promotion period, on fuel sales of up to £40.
-This seems to be instead of newly refurbished forecourts promising low prices.
+This seemed to be instead of newly refurbished forecourts promising low prices.

 Motorway Forecourt History